NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### steps

-1. Temporarily remove the content field from the root tile in the sample tileset.json.
-1. Open the kitchen sink example.
+1. Open the kitchen sink example by navigating to "https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#../data/tileset-no-root-content.json".
 1. Set the error threshold as high as it goes.
 1. Click rebuild.